NBKRedSpy/QM-MissionExpirationHighlight/SteamReadMe.txt

 The subscription colors can be disabled and all colors can be customized.

-[h1]Upgrade Note[/h1]

-Version 2.0 will not retain the previous configuration changes.
-If the old config file format exists, it will be backed up with a .bak extension before being overwritten.

 [h1]Configuration[/h1]

 The configuration file is located at [i]%UserProfile%\AppData\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_MissionExpirationHighlight.yaml[/i] .